EESI/Naive_Bayes/README.md

 ```

 ### -m : Using the --memlimit memory cap option
-In the current build of NBC++, the "-m" option refers strictly to the memory dedicated to loading the DNA reads/sequences into memory (depending on the mode used, train/classify).
+In the current build of NBC++, the "-m" option refers to the max memory (in MBs) the program can use.

-Additional considerations must be taken when this option is combined with NBC++'s multithreading capability.
-For example, if using 15-mers, the maximum theoretical savefile size would be of 16GBs.
-In our experimental testing on our NCBI dataset, the maximum size approaches 4GBs for 15-mers.
-NBC++ will store in memory a number of classes equivalent to that of running threads, and their size is not accounted for by "--memlimit".

-As a result, one must manually calculate the space available to load DNA reads, while also leaving some space to load the actual class savefiles.
-NBC++ will automatically adjust the number of DNA reads loaded to best fill the space allocated by the "--memlimit" option.
-The default value is -1, which disables this option.
+For classify mode, please allocate at least 2000 MBs.

 ### -n : Using the --nbatch read cap option
 This option fulfills the same function that --memlimit provides, the exception being that, in this case, a static cap is specified on the number of DNA reads loaded at one time into memory.